jpthiele/docs.carpentries.org/topic_folders/instructor_training/duties_agreement.md

 - serve in a Helper role at Carpentries Instructor Training events

 A Trainer who wishes to return to Active status will have a different path depending on the amount of time they’ve been inactive:
-- 0-12 months: meet with Director of Instructor Training to catch up on latest news & discuss plans for re-activating
+- 0-12 months: meet with Director of Workshops and Training to catch up on latest news & discuss plans for re-activating
-- more than 12 months: review Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with Director of Instructor Training to catch up and discuss plans, including re-introduction to the Trainer community via meetings or other arrangements
+- more than 12 months: review Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with Director of Workshops and Training to catch up and discuss plans, including re-introduction to the Trainer community via meetings or other arrangements